techemmy/Express-Blog-Application/README.md

 It is still in progress but these are the imminent changes
 - Convert project architecture to MVC  ✅
 - Transform synchronous operations to asynchronous operations ✅
-- Ensure efficient code operations
+- Ensure efficient code operations ✅
 - Proper error handling
-- Test the app functions
+- Test the app functions: in progress 🚧
 - Documenting the code

 To start the app, make sure the database URL is set in a .env file and run

-`node app`
+`npm run start`